luisfariass/Fatemeh-Hosseinigoki/README.md

 ### Publications
-* F. Hosseinigoki and O. Kosut, [__Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding](https://ieeexplore.ieee.org/document/8437866),__ in _IEEE International Symposium on Information Theory (ISIT)_, pp. 471-475, Vail, CO, Jun.
+* F. Hosseinigoki and O. Kosut, [Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding](https://ieeexplore.ieee.org/document/8437866), in _IEEE International Symposium on Information Theory (ISIT)_, pp. 471-475, Vail, CO, Jun.
 2018.

-* F. Hosseinigoki and O. Kosut, __The Gaussian Interference Channel in the Presence of Malicious Jammers,__ submitted to _IEEE Transaction on Information Theory_ on Dec.
+* F. Hosseinigoki and O. Kosut, [The Gaussian Interference Channel in the Presence of Malicious Jammers](https://arxiv.org/pdf/1712.04133.pdf), submitted to _IEEE Transaction on Information Theory_ on Dec.
 2017.

-* F. Hosseinigoki and O. Kosut, __The Gaussian Interference Channel in the Presence of a Malicious Jammer,__ in _54th Annual Allerton Conference on Communication, Control, and Computing_, pp. 679-686, Monticello, IL, 2016.
+* F. Hosseinigoki and O. Kosut, [The Gaussian Interference Channel in the Presence of a Malicious Jammer](https://ieeexplore.ieee.org/document/7852297), in _54th Annual Allerton Conference on Communication, Control, and Computing_, pp. 679-686, Monticello, IL, 2016.

 * M. Samavat, F. Hosseini G. and S. Talebi, __Performance Improving of MIMO-OFDM Block Codes by Achieving a Suboptimum Permutation Distance,__ in _Majlesi Int.
 Symposium on Telecommunication Devices (MISTD)_, Tehran, Iran, Feb.
 2014.

-* M. Shahabinejad, F. Hosseini G. and S. Talebi, __Space-Frequency Codes Based on the Space-Time Codes with Very Low Complexity for the Decoder,__ _IEEE Transaction on Vehicular Technology_, vol. 62, no. 9, pp. 4678–4684, Nov.
+* M. Shahabinejad, F. Hosseini G. and S. Talebi, [Space-Frequency Codes Based on the Space-Time Codes with Very Low Complexity for the Decoder](https://ieeexplore.ieee.org/document/6516562), _IEEE Transaction on Vehicular Technology_, vol. 62, no. 9, pp. 4678–4684, Nov.
 2013.

-* M. Samavat, F. Hosseini G., and S. Talebi, __Performance Improvement of MIMO-OFDM Block Codes by Achieving a Suboptimum Permutation Distance__, _Majlesi Journal of Telecommunication Devices_, Vol. 2, No. 4, Dec.
+* M. Samavat, F. Hosseini G., and S. Talebi, [Performance Improvement of MIMO-OFDM Block Codes by Achieving a Suboptimum Permutation Distance](file:///C:/Users/FHEE86/Downloads/113-433-1-PB4.pdf), _Majlesi Journal of Telecommunication Devices_, Vol. 2, No. 4, Dec.
 2013.

-* M. Samavat, F. Hosseini G. and S. Talebi, __Alamouti Coding Scheme for Cooperative Relay Networks with Full Duplex Relaying,__ in _Iran Workshop on Communication and Information Theory (IWCIT)_, Tehran, Iran, May.
+* M. Samavat, F. Hosseini G. and S. Talebi, [Alamouti Coding Scheme for Cooperative Relay Networks with Full Duplex Relaying](https://ieeexplore.ieee.org/document/6555760), in _Iran Workshop on Communication and Information Theory (IWCIT)_, Tehran, Iran, May.
 2013.

-* F. Hosseini G., M. Shahabinejad, M. Shahabinejad and S. Talebi, __Block Circular Delay Diversity Space-Frequency Codes with the Enhanced Performance,__ in _6th Int.
+* F. Hosseini G., M. Shahabinejad, M. Shahabinejad and S. Talebi, [Block Circular Delay Diversity Space-Frequency Codes with the Enhanced Performance](https://ieeexplore.ieee.org/document/6483023), in _6th Int.
 Symposium on Telecommunications (IST)_, pp. 416-419, Tehran, Iran, Nov.
 2012.

 ### Presentations
 * Talk on __Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding,__ at _IEEE International Symposium on Information Theory (ISIT)_ at Vail, CO, Jun.
 2018.